Coronavirus and Workplace Mental Health

 Since coronavirus, national levels of anxiety and depression symptoms have risen by 50%, with work-life being a contributing factor.

-Please scroll down to read how Beating the Blue’s can help your corporate business
+Please scroll down to read more about how Beating the Blues can improve the lives of your people and drive performance through wellbeing.

 Due to the current economic climate, entire industries across the UK are subject to increasing external pressures.
 As extreme measures are taken to ensure businesses survive, these pressures are inevitably felt by staff at all levels of the workforce.
 This can lead to employees becoming stressed, anxious or depressed which can impede their performance and/or cause them to take time out from work.